MarkPearlCoZa/manager_readme/README.md

 ## Feedback

-I'm make mistakes and want to improve just like you which is why I embrace all forms of feedback.
-While I like to hear about the things you liked and would like to see more of, I find it even more useful hearing about the things you didn't like and thought I could do better on.
+I make mistakes and want to improve just like you which is why I really value all forms of feedback.
+While I love hearing about the things you liked and would like to see more of, I find it even more useful hearing about the things you didn't like and thought I could do better on.

 I prefer in-person feedback.
 That allows me to get more context.
-If you're only comfortable initiating feedback with an email or a Slack message, I would rather you do that than not bring it up at all.
-If you're not comfortable giving me this feedback directly, I'd love for you to give it to someone else (like Chanh) so that she can anonymously relay it to me.
+If you're only comfortable initiating feedback with an email or a Slack message, I would rather you do that than not give me feedback at all.
+If you're not comfortable giving me feedback directly, I'd love for you to give it to someone else (like Chanh) so that she can anonymously relay it to me.

 Similarly, if you have feedback for someone else you work with, I encourage you to give it to them directly; if you're not comfortable doing so, feel free to relay it to me and I will pass it along.
 If you want to give direct feedback but aren't sure how or aren't comfortable doing so, let me know and we can talk through it.